Sikkim Weather in January

 Is Zero Point open in January?

-Traveling To Zero Point
+Traveling to Zero Point

 The Zero Point is still closed in January and mid-December.
 In February, depending on the weather, tourists are welcome to return.
 5. Since visibility is greater at this time of day at such high altitudes, it is ideal to take a taxi from Lachung to Zero Point early in the morning.